jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

  * **open issue 0753:** autodiff for Connectors
     - description:  add autodiff for connectors using spezial sizes like 6 for 2 position nodes, 14 for 2 rigid bodies and 40 for most objects (ObjectFFRFreducedOrder) + 100? as extreme case, falling back to numerical diff for any larger case
     - date raised: 2021-09-21

- * **open issue 0746:** ComputeODEEigenvalues
-    - description:  add possibility to eliminate coordinate constraints, possibly to use SVD/ null space matrix for projection
-    - date raised: 2021-09-03

- * **open issue 0743:** ComputeODE2Eigenvalues
-    - description:  add vector of constrained coordinates which are eliminated; also add functionality for complex eigenvalues
-    - date raised: 2021-08-20

  * **open issue 0737:** ContactCoordinate
     - description:  check if is very close to switching, perform switching for end of step and set error very small; if immediate swichting after beginning of step, do not set stepRecommendation to avoid step reduction; repeat step; time integration: if recommended step is set, reduction is performed in first iteration, otherwise iterate